 Tech giant Apple has released an update to solve the battery drain issues some Mac users experienced since upgrading to macOS 12.2.

-Before Thursday’s updates, some users reported their MacBooks’ batteries would drain while the computer was asleep, sometimes even reaching 0 percent charge overnight.
+Before Thursday’s updates, some users reported that their MacBooks’ batteries would drain while the computer was asleep, sometimes reaching 0 percent charge overnight.

 While there was evidence that Bluetooth was the culprit, some users reported that turning off Bluetooth before closing their computers didn’t help, making it slightly unclear what the issue was.

 Now, Apple said it is specifically fixing an issue with Bluetooth, and hopefully, it will work for everyone.